NBISweden/aMeta/README.md

 Run a test to make sure that the workflow was installed correctly:

     cd .test
-    ./runtest.sh -j 4
+    ./runtest.sh -j 20

 ## Quick start

 To run the worflow you need to prepare a sample-file `config/samples.tsv` and a configuration file `config/config.yaml`, below we provide examples for both files.

-Here is an example of `samples.tsv`, this implies that the fastq-files files are located in `data` folder:
+Here is an example of `samples.tsv`, this implies that the fastq-files files are located in `aMeta/data` folder:

     sample	fastq
     foo	data/foo.fq.gz